 Some mitigation actions can be made

 Galvanised sprinkler systems are commonly used in Norway.
 Preferably, the systems should be replaced by another steel quality.
-However, some mitigating actions can also be made
+However, some mitigating actions can also be made in existing systems;

 - Weekly monitoring and logging the static pressure above the sprinkler valve.
 Dramatic increase could indicate accumulation of hydrogen gas.
 This periodic monitoring is not more